Before you start

-Make sure your relative is comfortable and try to bring the subject up naturally.
+Make sure your friend or relative is comfortable and try to bring the subject up naturally.
 If you are relaxed, they are more likely to be too.
-Be clear that this is a two-way discussion and you want what is best for them.
+Be clear that this is a two-way conversation and you want what is best for them.

 - use triggers for the conversation – for example, talk about a leaflet on the subject, a TV plotline you’ve both watched, a newspaper article or an item on the news

 - ask leading questions, such as: ‘My friend’s mum is thinking about moving into a care home - how would you feel about that?’

 - link the conversation to direct experience – talk about somebody you know or yourself, ‘I’ve just updated my will.
 When did you last look at yours?’